puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 After the profile is created and the properties set, you have to [assign the profile in Microsoft Intune](https://docs.microsoft.com/intune/configuration/device-profile-assign).

 > [!NOTE]
-> See [Introduction to OMA URIs for Microsoft Edge policies](#introduction-to-oma-uris-for-microsoft-edge-policies) for instructions for creating mandatory and recommended policies; and to see examples by policy type.
+> See [Introduction to OMA-URIs for Microsoft Edge policies](#introduction-to-oma-uris-for-microsoft-edge-policies) for instructions for creating mandatory and recommended policies; and to see examples by policy type.

 ### Confirm that the policy was set